 The company can hook veterans up with more than 200,000 resort accommodations in more than 100 countries.
-All veterans of the U.S. military are eligible for a free membership with Veterans Holidays, which can help make trips to the Caribbean, Europe, Africa, Australia and Asia more affordable.
+All U.S. military veterans are eligible for a free membership with Veterans Holidays, which can help make trips to the Caribbean, Europe, Africa, Australia and Asia more affordable.

 Though only veterans can make reservations through Veterans Holidays, the company says they are more than welcome to bring guests with them on trips.

 Vacations for Warriors, a Colorado non-profit founded in 2014, provides free vacations for soldiers who are injured during combat.